-A Malfunction of Actuators – the loss of power in a car is because of a bad spark plug, bad fuel pump or bad fuel injectors
+A Malfunction of Actuators – the loss of power in a car is because of a bad spark plug, or bad fuel pump

 A Malfunction of Sensors – the loss of power in a car due to any malfunction of sensors related to the EFI system

 Examples of Common Causes for a Loss in Power in a Car

 Fuel Filter Clogging

 A clogged or dirty fuel filter means that impurities that should be being filtered are reaching the main engine and causing problems.
 This can lead to a loss of power in your car and even have lasting damage.